PomonaCS051/PomonaCS051.github.io/git-guide.md

 command line.
 To stage changes for a specific file, run `git add <filename>`.

 Sometimes you want to remove a file from the staging index.
-To do this you have to reset the file to its state at the current HEAD, by running `git checkout <branchname> <filename>`.
+To do this you have to reset the file to its state at the current `HEAD`, by running `git checkout <branchname> <filename>`.

 > Protip: If you want to add all the files in directory `test_dir`, instead of